Federal and State Protections for Tenants Living in Properties That Have Been Foreclosed On

 Protecting Tenants at Foreclosure Act of 2009 (PTFA) and "Protecting Tenants at Foreclosure Extension and Clarification (2010) -- These federal bills require bona fide tenants in foreclosed properties to be given at least 90 days notice to vacate, and also gives most tenants with pre-existing leases the right to remain in the property during the term of the lease.

-Additional materials about these new laws are as follows:
+Additional general materials about these laws are as follows: